w3f/polkadot-wiki/docs/general/polkadot-uc.md

 ## Agile Ubiquitous Computer

-All the above options of agile [Coretime allocation](#agile-coretime-allocation) and [core usage](#agile-core-usage) can be composable and enable the creation of an extremely agile ubiquitous computing system.
+All the above options of agile [Coretime allocation](#agile-coretime-allocation) and [core usage](#agile-core-usage) can be composable and enable the creation of a highly agile ubiquitous computing system.

 ![core-usage-agile-composable](../assets/core-usage-agile-composable.png)

-Thus, this new vision is focused on the resource that Polkadot provides, which is secure, flexible and available blockspace that can be accessed by reserving some time on a core.
-Agility in allocation of Coretime and use of cores allow to maximize network efficiency.
+Thus, this new vision is focused on Polkadot’s resource, which is secure, flexible and available blockspace that can be accessed by reserving some time on a core.
+Agility in allocation of Coretime and use of cores allow for maximized network efficiency.

 ## From Chain- to Application-centricity

-Polkadot 1.0 was a chain-centric paradigm consisting in isolated chains able to exchange messages.
+Polkadot 1.0 was a chain-centric paradigm consisting of isolated chains able to exchange messages.
-This was not fundamentally different form having completely different chains connected to bridges, with the only difference of having the relay-chain securing the network, providing message-passing capability, and doing some extra tasks such as [crowdloans](../learn/learn-crowdloans.md), [auctions](../learn/learn-auction.md), [staking](../learn/learn-staking.md), [accounts](./learn-accounts-index), [balances](../learn/learn-balance-transfers.md), and [governance](../learn/learn-polkadot-opengov.md).
-Having a chain-centric system will ultimately end on chain-centric application and UX.
+This was not fundamentally different from having completely different chains connected to bridges, with the only difference of having the relay-chain securing the network, providing message-passing capability, and doing some extra tasks such as [crowdloans](../learn/learn-crowdloans.md), [auctions](../learn/learn-auction.md), [staking](../learn/learn-staking.md), [accounts](./learn-accounts-index), [balances](../learn/learn-balance-transfers.md), and [governance](../learn/learn-polkadot-opengov.md).
+Having a chain-centric system will ultimately end in chain-centric application and UX.

-The true value of Polkadot is about leveraging the unique value proposition offered by different chains, and use the collaborative potential of those chains to build inter-chain applications to solve real-world problems.
-Those applications will thus need to span across chains, and have a seamless UX.
-Users will not need to be aware or understand how messages are delivered by a mosaic of cross-chain transactions.
+The true value of Polkadot is about leveraging the unique value proposition offered by different chains and using those chains’ collaborative potential to build inter-chain applications to solve real-world problems.
+Those applications will thus need to span across chains and have a seamless UX.
+Users will not need to understand how messages are delivered.

 Increasingly fewer tasks will be handled by the relay-chain that will focus efforts only on primary
 tasks: securing the network and providing secure message-passing capability.